-The maximum number of developable lots is 36, excluding proposed park and road reserves.
+The maximum number of developable lots is 65, excluding proposed park and road reserves.
 A duplex dwelling lot (if approved as a permissible purpose and developed within the sector), while consisting of two dwelling units within one building, is to be included in this maximum number as one developable lot.
+Only one detached house is permitted on each lot.